Nissim Otmazgin: Early life and career

 Otmazgin was born and raised in Dimona, to a family of seven.
-His father worked in the Dead Sea factory, and his mother was a kindergarten assistant teacher.
+His father worked in the Dead Sea Works, and his mother was a kindergarten assistant teacher.
 After graduating high school and completing his military service in the IDF Otmazgin travelled to Japan, which held a fascination for him from a young age.
 In 1995–1997 he spent 2 years studying Japanese language and Culture studies at the Tōyō Gengo Gakuin school in Tokyo.
 Following that, Otmazgin returned to Israel and entered the Hebrew University, completing his B.A. in Political Science and Asian Studies in 2001.

 For his graduate studies, Otmazgin attended Kyoto University, founded by a scholarship from Japan's Ministry of Education, Culture, Sports, Science and Technology (Monkashō).
 During his six years in Kyoto University, Otmazgin studied and wrote his Ph.D. dissertation under the guidance of Shiraishi Takashi, who specializes in political and social change in the Asian region.
 His dissertation, which examined the export of Japan's popular culture to Asia, won the Iue Asia Pacific research prize (October 2007) for outstanding dissertation on society and culture in Asia.
 After completing his PhD, Otmazgin returned to Israel and became a postdoctoral fellow at the Louis Frieberg Center For East Asian Studies in the Hebrew University of Jerusalem.

-Otmazgin has been has been a visiting fellow at numerous academic institutions, including Kyoto University's Center for Southeast Asian Studies in 2007, Cornell University's East Asia Program in 2009 and 2011, Sciences-Po's Center for International Studies and Research in 2010, the National University of Singapore's department of Japanese Studies in 2011, the University of Sydney department of Japanese Studies in 2012, Dōshisha University's Faculty of Policy Studies in 2013, National Graduate Institute for Policy Studies in 2014, Osaka University's Graduate School of Languages and Culture in 2015, Korea University's faculty of Liberal Arts in 2015, Kyoto University's institute for the Studies of Humanities in 2016, and Academia Sinica's department of Sociology in 2017.
+Otmazgin has been a visiting fellow at numerous academic institutions, including Kyoto University's Center for Southeast Asian Studies in 2007, Cornell University's East Asia Program in 2009 and 2011, Sciences-Po's Center for International Studies and Research in 2010, the National University of Singapore's department of Japanese Studies in 2011, the University of Sydney department of Japanese Studies in 2012, Dōshisha University's Faculty of Policy Studies in 2013, National Graduate Institute for Policy Studies in 2014, Osaka University's Graduate School of Languages and Culture in 2015, Korea University's faculty of Liberal Arts in 2015, Kyoto University's institute for the Studies of Humanities in 2016, and Academia Sinica's department of Sociology in 2017.